npgarcia/appium-test/README.md

 2- In the next view check that the username in the TextView is the text introduced in the username field

+**Important: You need to create a fork of this repository to solve the challenge**